Susan Spain-Dunk: Music

 Her orchestral works include the Suite for String Orchestra (1920), the Idyll for Strings (1925), the overtures Water Lily Pool (1925) and Kentish Downs (1926), two symphonic poems: Elaine (1927) and Stonehenge (1929) and the Cantilena for clarinet and orchestra (1931).
 The Suite was premiered at the Proms on Thursday 21 August 1924.
 There is a modern recording, from a new edition of the score edited by Peter Cigleris.
 The Idyll and Water Lily Pool (for flute, harp and strings) were both premiered at a British Women's Symphony Orchestra concert at Queen's Hall on 25 May 1925, and repeated at the Proms on 13 October 1925.

 Kentish Downs, first performed at the Proms on 30 August 1926 was revived on BBC Radio 3 in 1997 with the BBC Concert Orchestra, conducted by Barry Wordsworth with a further BBC Radio 3 broadcast in 2001.
 Elaine was conducted by the composer at the Proms on 25 August 1927, and Stonehenge was produced at the Eastbourne Festival in 1929 and played again in Bournemouth in 1931.
-It was revived by the BBC Concert Orchestra in a broadcast from Watford Colosseum under conductor Anne-Marie Helsing on 19 January 2019.
+It was revived by the BBC Concert Orchestra in a broadcast from Watford Colosseum under conductor Anna-Maria Helsing on 19 January 2019.
 The Idyll, Kentish Downs and Elaine are mentioned in the letters of Gerald Finzi and Howard Ferguson (p.
 12).

 The Cantilena for clarinet and orchestra (sometimes known as Poem) was revived by the Folkestone Symphony Orchestra with soloist Peter Cigleris on 16 March 2019, its first performance since 1931.
 It has since been recorded.

 One of Spain-Dunk's most popular chamber works is the Phantasy for String Quartet in G minor (1915).
 A recording was made by the Archaeus String Quartet on the Lorelt Label and released on 27 June 2003.
 There are also modern recordings of her Violin Sonata No 3 in C minor (1910), Piano Quartet (circa 1920) and Rhapsody Quintet for wind ensemble.
 The autograph manuscript of the Quartet in B flat minor was written and dated March 1914 with an address of 49 Castletown Road, West Kensington, London.

 Andred's Weald - for military orchestra (1925) – was conducted by Spain-Dunk on 28 February 1929 with the Bournemouth Municipal Orchestra.
 Andred's Weald was published as the Farmer's Boy overture.
 It was recorded and broadcast on BBC Radio 3 by the BBC Scottish Symphony Orchestra in 2021.They also recorded Kentonia, Malaya, Two Scottish Pieces and made a new recording of The Kentish Downs.

 Two of Spain-Dunk's choral works, Verses from Psalm 43 and her cantata The Baptism of Jesus have been recorded by The BBC Singers.

 A World Premiere performance of her two Preludes for Piano, by Duncan Honeybourne, was broadcast on BBC Radio 3 in May 2021.

 Spain-Dunk's orchestral works and much of her chamber music have been transcribed and edited from her manuscripts by Peter Cigleris.
 This has led to a number of works being recorded by BBC orchestras and broadcast.